For cooks and gardeners, colder weather is something of a second spring. It is our Greens Season.

 Above: A 1-ounce packet of organic Green Arrow Shell Pea seeds is $2.95 from High Mowing Seeds.

 Waiver: fall-planted peas will not set pods in cold climates.
 Instead, the goal is gather as many bunches of tender pea shoots as possible.
 The tender stems and leaves are as sweet and pea-ish as the pods and are wonderful in salads, or gently steamed and dressed with soy and sesame oil.
 The seeds must be soaked for 12 hours before planting, and full sun is optimal for the most prolific growth.
 Pinch out the tender growing stems as soon as the plants are about four inches tall, and keep picking until successive frosts close your pea season.

 Above: This is one bean that loves the cold.
 Sow favas (also known as broad beans) in late winter and in early fall.
 As with peas, you will not see pods form after a fall planting–the days are too short.
 The autumn crop is grown for the tender leaves and stems only, and these can be harvested about three weeks after planting and for a month or more beyond.
 The youngest silky leaves make unusual salad ingredients and are good cooked, too.

 Above: This root vegetable works while the winter world sleeps.
 Plant parsnips in mid-fall for February or March harvest.
-A packet of 250 organic Turga Parsnip Seeds is $3.50 from Terrain.
+A packet of Turga Parsnip seeds is $2.75 from Southern Exposure Seed Exchange.